NFT-DAO/Governance-HOLON/05-Our-Values/Documents/Charter/Draft-Charter.md

 ## 02 - Values: collated from the aforementioned docs and grouped under common themes,

+> Proposals

+> > Every significant action of IDO starts with a “proposal” — the initiation of something that has to be tabled to IDO consideration according to the code rules.
+Each proposal has the following attributes: description, cost, “contractor(s)”.
+IDO records metadata into the blockchain that consists anchors and links proving the integrity of the document infinitely.
+Thus, records are available for transparent public use and cannot be changed.
+If a proposal receives enough votes to pass then IDO transfers the funds to contractor(s).

 ## 03 - Community Guidelines: Code of Conduct/Rights/Privileges/Expectations drawn from the Values section that members are expected to adhere to and afford others,